CatimaLoyalty/Docs/docs/docs/export_format.md

 card_<id>_<side>.png
 ```

-With id referring to the id of the loyalty card it belongs to and side being either `front` or `back`.
+With id referring to the id of the loyalty card it belongs to and side being either `front`, `back` or `icon`.